The Best Foods for Your Skin

 Blackberries, Blueberries, Strawberries, and Plums

 Blackberries, blueberries, strawberries, and plums are fruits with high antioxidant content.
 Our skin is exposed to free radicals on a daily basis.
 Free radicals come from things such as sun exposure or pollution, and are responsible for skin damage and skin aging.
 Antioxidants such as those found in berries can destroy these free radicals and protect cells from further damage and premature skin aging.
-Other foods that are good sources of antioxidants include artichokes, beans (such as black, red, and pinto), prunes, and pecans according to a study in the Journal of Agricultural and Food Chemistry.
+Other foods that are good sources of antioxidants include artichokes, beans (such as black, red, and pinto), prunes, and pecans.

 Salmon, Walnuts, Canola Oil, and Flaxseed

 Essential fatty acids help keep cell membranes healthy.
 Healthy skin cells hold moisture better, which results in plumper, younger-looking skin.
 Good sources of omega-3 and omega-6 fatty acids include salmon, walnuts, canola oil, and flaxseed.
-Essential fatty acids also pretect against inflammation, which is good for our hearts and arteries, as well as our skin.
+Essential fatty acids also protect against inflammation, which is good for our hearts and arteries, as well as your skin.